• Skip to primary navigation

 What was your part in the rescue at Tham Luang Cave?

 There has been two main stages: Search and then Rescue.
-During the search I was opening up the way inside the cave with the ex navy seals, diving, walking and some climbing as required.
+During the search, I was opening up the way inside the cave with the ex-navy seals, diving, walking, and some climbing as required.
 Rope guide installation along the submerged passages.
-Supply of air dive tanks, oxygen tanks, food, drinking water, communication equipment, spot lights etc. Rope guide installation just after chamber 3 up to the T junction.
+Supply air dive tanks, oxygen tanks, food, drinking water, communication equipment, spotlights, etc. Rope guide installation just after chamber 3 up to the T junction.
 So we could move forward into the cave in a safe fashion while trying to reach the kids and their coach.
-We had to do this in stages as it could not be done in one go, even if you somehow could carry with you several 15 litre air tanks.
+We had to do this in stages as it could not be done in one go, even if you somehow could carry with you several 15-litre air tanks.

-During the rescue operation the cave was in a different state as industrial pumps had managed to drain thousands of cubic metres of water.
-This meant that many areas and narrow passages that you had to dive before (in zero visibility and high current) were now walk-able/swim-able.
+During the rescue operation, the cave was in a different state as industrial pumps had managed to drain thousands of cubic metres of water.
+This meant that many areas and narrow passages that you had to dive before (in zero visibility and high current) were now walkable/swim-able.
 Recreational cave divers along with some navy seals were the guys diving further down the cave, carrying back the kids in full face masks.
-Then they were passed onto our section (ex navy seals) and we were responsible to carry them out the cave on stretchers.
+Then they were passed onto our section (ex-navy seals) and we were responsible for carrying them out of the cave on stretchers.

-Also, between these two main stages there were some days of not knowing exactly how we will rescue them.
-During this time as part of ENSED we will dive, walk, climb as required to get O2 tanks, air tanks, food and water down to chamber 3.
+Also, between these two main stages, there were some days of not knowing exactly how we would rescue them.
+During this time as part of ENSED we will dive, walk, and climb as required to get O2 tanks, air tanks, food and water down to chamber 3.
 From there the navy seals will get supplies to the stranded children.

 divers during the rescue effort at Tham Luang Cave in Thailand